rockdaboot/libpsl/README.md

 There is also an unofficial MSVC nmake build configuration in `msvc/`.
 Please see README.MSVC.md on building libpsl with Visual Studio via NMake or Meson.

+### Building with `cmake`

+This only builds the static library libpsl.a.

+		cmake -S . -B builddir
+		cmake --build builddir

 ## Mailing List